Tasks

 (1) nDCG scores calculated on provided test sets.
 Such a classical evaluation measure is consistent with Web search, for which the discount emphasises the ordering of the top results.

-(2) Relative nDCG Drop (RnD) measured by computing the difference between Lag5 and Lag7 test sets.
+(2) Relative nDCG Drop (RnD) measured by computing the difference between snapshots test sets.
 This measure supports the evaluation of the impact of the data changes on the systems’ results.